-This dark chocolate coconut pudding has four ingredients, and it’s stupid-easy to make.
+This dark chocolate coconut pudding has four ingredients, and it’s easy to make.
 It’s also dairy-free.
 Believe it!

 How to Make Egg-Free Mousse